 Deutsches Theater München Betriebs-GmbH

-Represented by the managing directors
+Represented by the managing director

 If you wish to object to the collection, processing or use of your data as described in these data protection provisions as a whole or for individual actions, you may address your objection to the responsible authority named above.